AI Reaction Time Test - How Fast Are Your Reflexes - xelsed.ai

 targetTime number

-Stores the millisecond timestamp when the screen should turn green.
-Calculated as current time plus a random delay between 2-5 seconds.
+Stores the future millis() timestamp at which the screen should turn green, calculated with a random delay in resetGame().

 startTime number